MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/LoggingAndTrackingEmailInteractions/walkthrough-logging-email-interactions-in-the-microsoft-dynamics-nav-database.md

 ---
 # Walkthrough: Logging Email Interactions in the Microsoft Dynamics NAV Database
 In managing your relationships with contacts, it helps keep track of email correspondence.
-Email logging in ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> and Microsoft Exchange Server.
+Email logging in [!INCLUDE[d365fin](includes/d365fin_md.md)] and Microsoft Exchange Server.
 For example, you can send an email message to a contact about an upcoming event.
 The contact replies, and confirms interest in participating.
 Both messages are logged on the contact card.
 Or, you might receive a complaint from a contact via an email message.
 You can track that contact's message and your response to it by using email logging.

  The email logging feature makes it possible to log all inbound and outbound email messages.
-The only requirement is that the email address be one that ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> recognizes.
+The only requirement is that the email address be one that [!INCLUDE[d365fin](includes/d365fin_md.md)] recognizes.
 The address must belong to a salesperson or to a contact.
 The messages can be created in Outlook.
 They are logged automatically when you have email logging enabled.
 This gives you flexibility to choose the solution that best suits your needs.

  After you have implemented email logging, you can make email correspondence available to all employees, even if a message was sent to a specific recipient.
 You do this by taking advantage of Exchange public folders.
 This improves knowledge sharing and enables better user productivity, because information is stored in one common location.

  Because email logging is server-based, email messages are kept in their native environment instead of in the application.
 This makes it easier to administer and optimize database storage.

 ## About This Walkthrough
- This walkthrough describes how to install and maintain email logging for Microsoft Exchange Server in ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->.
+ This walkthrough describes how to install and maintain email logging for Microsoft Exchange Server in [!INCLUDE[d365fin](includes/d365fin_md.md)].

  This walkthrough illustrates the following tasks: